powerfulsheron/GeepsLicenseCenter/README.md

 # GeepsLicenseCenter
  Django and Bootstrap software license renewal made for GEEPS with Admin interface, csv and pdf generation
+ test poule resuest